irlnathan/s-assoc-docs/associations2.md

 > Don't confuse my use of the collection with a collection in MongoDB or a Backbone collection, although they share some similar qualities they are not the same thing.

-So with my User model, I can create new instances of the model in any number of different places in Sails:
+So with my User model, I can create new _Record_ in any number of different places in Sails:

 - from the [`sails console`]()
 - by hitting one of my [blueprint routes]()